 We again relied on the front desk staff at the Put-in-Bay Resort to recommend to us newbies a place we could get a great breakfast.
 This would be the second time their recommendation was spot on!
 We enjoyed a fantastic breakfast at the Frosty Family Pizza Bar.

-The drinks at the Blue Marlin were reasonably priced, service was good and there was a back bar that was selling these strawberries filled with liquor and topped with whipped cream that were AWESOME!!
+The drinks at the Blue Marlin were reasonably priced, service was excellent, and there was a back bar that was selling these strawberries filled with liquor and topped with whipped cream that was AWESOME!!
 I bet our Bachelor and Bachelorette party group bought over 150 of them!
-Mid afternoon we were all hungry but nobody wanted to leave the Blue Marlin and risk losing our seats as the place was clearly standing room only at this time!
+Mid-afternoon, we were all hungry, but nobody wanted to leave the Blue Marlin and risk losing our seats as the place was standing room only at this time!